-Transfer Grades - Transcripts from outside the United States:
+Transfer Grades - Transcripts from outside the United States

 Parents are responsible for providing a transcript translated into English if translation is required.
 Courses will be interpreted to Texas equivalency courses/credits and used to determine course sequencing.
-Transcripts from outside of the United States (except for accredited international schools or Department of Defense schools as described as above) will not received a letter-grade or numerical equivalency.
+Transcripts from outside of the United States (except for accredited international schools offering Advanced Placement, International Baccalaureate, or Cambridge curriculum or Department of Defense schools as described below) will not receive a letter grade or numerical equivalency.
 A "P" for passing will be assigned to designate that credit was earned and GPA points are not awarded.
 The maximum number of transcribed course credits that may be awarded via transcript per school year is eight.
 Credit is awarded based on review by school staff.
+International schools accredited by US entities that offer Advanced Placement, International Baccalaureate, or